Dream Dreams and See Visions Joel 2:28-32

 Present Jerusalem

-FYI: Historically Jerusalem was a Jebusite fortress, the name means the city or place of peace.
+FYI: Historically, Jerusalem was a Jebusite fortress; the name means the city or place of peace.
 [Judg.
-1:21] It was a place where one could be at peace with God, going back to the time of Melchizedek/king of righteousness the king of Salem.
+1:21] It was a place where one could be at peace with God, going back to the time of Melchizedek, whose name means the king of righteousness.
 [Gen. 14:18]

 God is not a local, tribal, or city god with a house in earthly Jerusalem.
-That is what the pagans did.
-Every city, river, nation, etc., had their own local deity.
+That is what the pagans believed.
+Every city, river, nation, etc., had its own local deity.
 But the one true God is the creator of the universe.
-He has no need for a house.
+He does not need a house.
 [2 Sam 7] He is omnipresent.

 Do you not know that your body is a temple of the Holy Spirit within you, which you have from God?
 You are not your own; 1Cor.
 6:19